tropicbliss/Custom_ROM_Building_Guide/README.md

 </manifest>
 ```

-Now run "repo sync" again to download the necessary files.
+Now run "repo sync" and repeat the steps under "Preparing To Build Android" again to download the necessary files.

 ### Building Android